theintern/intern-tutorial/README.md

 existing coding environment.

 Unlike most other testing systems, Intern also supports two different types of
-testing: unit testing and functional testing. **Unit testing** works by executing code directly and inspecting the result, such as calling a function and then checking that it returns an expected value. **Functional testing** works by mimicking user interaction with a browser by issuing commands through a WebDriver server (an executable that lets testing tools interact with a browser).
+testing: unit testing and functional testing. **Unit tests** import your application code and execute it directly; for example, a test might call an application function and check that it returns an expected value. **Functional tests** mimic user interaction with a browser by issuing commands through a WebDriver server (an executable that lets testing tools interact with a browser).